This post may contain affiliate links. Please see our privacy policy for details.

 • Add chicken stock and apple cider vinegar to a 6-qt Instant Pot®.
 Place metal trivet into the pot.
 Place ribs upright on top of the trivet, wrapping in a circle.

 • Select manual setting; adjust pressure to high, and set time for 25 minutes.
-When finished cooking, quick-release pressure according to manufacturer’s directions.
+When finished cooking, allow a 10-15 minute natural release before a quick-release pressure according to manufacturer’s directions.

 • Preheat oven to broil.
 Line a baking sheet with foil.